BShowen/ruby_chess/README.md

 * All possible moves are highlighted when a piece is selected
     * legal moves are highlighted in green
     * a move that would put you in check/mate is highlighted in red
-* Human input validation
+* User input validation
-    * prevents you from selecting opponents pieces
+    * prevents the user from selecting opponents pieces
-    * prevents you from moving out of bounds
+    * prevents the user from moving out of bounds
     * prevents typos
     * prevents the selection of an empty square
 * Custom error class
     * for easy debugging while developing
-    * mainly for printing out any mistakes for the human to read during gameplay e.g. selection of the wrong piece, why a move is illegal etc.
+    * mainly for printing out any mistakes for the user to read during gameplay e.g. selection of the wrong piece, why a move is illegal etc.
 * Serialization
     * You can save and load your game at anypoint.
 * TO-DO